AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 1. Deploy the updated code:

     1. Trigger a deployment of your code through the existing full-stack pipeline.
-This automatically builds and deploys the updated code with the new locale support.
+This automatically builds and deploys the updated code.

 If you haven't already set up a pipeline, refer to the guide on [how to set up a pipeline for AEM Forms as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#setup-pipeline).